Spousal Support/Alimony

 Fair support, Long-term security.
 Skilled legal guidance.

-Spousal maintenance—also called alimony—is financial help paid from one spouse to the other during or after divorce.
+Spousal maintenance, also called alimony, is financial help paid from one spouse to the other during or after divorce.
 In New York, support isn’t automatic.
-It’s based on fairness, financial need, and the goal of helping a lower-earning spouse regain independence.
+Spousal support is intended to help the lower-earning spouse maintain financial stability, especially when there is a significant income gap between the two parties.

 Spousal support helps ensure that both spouses maintain stability after separation.
 It may be: